May 18, 2023

 • Time-restricted projects: Scrumban’s two-week iterations are ideal for teams facing tight deadlines.

-• Meeting-averse teams: Beyond an initial planning meeting, the framework discourages excessive boardroom get-togethers.
-This avoidance is excellent for experienced people that prefer more autonomy and focused work hours.
+• Meeting-averse teams: Scrumban discourages excessive boardroom get-togethers after the initial planning meeting, which is excellent for experienced people who prefer more autonomy and focused work hours.

 • Flat hierarchy: Since Scrumban avoids formal roles, it’s best for small organizations already accustomed to a lack of traditional structure and power imbalances.